25prabhu10/notes/docs/Non-Sorted/Interview/General.md

 ### CV Review

-Focus on the most relevant recent experience from a technical point of view explaining their roles and responsibilities.
+Focus on the most relevant recent experience from a technical point of view explaining their roles and responsibilities

 The goal here is to answer the following questions: